-Some vegans may have intakes for vitamin B-12, vitamin D, calcium, zinc, and occasionally riboflavin that are lower than recommended.
+Some vegetarains and vegans may be deficient in iron, vitamin B-12, vitamin D, calcium, zinc, and occasionally riboflavin.

 The key to any healthy diet is to choose a wide variety of foods, and to consume enough calories to meet your energy needs.
 It is important for vegetarians to pay attention to these five categories in particular.

 Vitamin D helps your body absorb and use calcium.
 There are few foods that are naturally high in vitamin D, though.
 Therefore, dairy products in the US are fortified with vitamin D. Many soy milk products are also fortified with vitamin D. Your body can make its own vitamin D, but only when the skin is exposed to adequate sunlight (but that can have its own risks).
-People who do not consume dairy products and who do not receive direct exposure to sunlight regularly should consider taking supplemental vitamin D. The recommended intake of Vitamin D for college students is 200 international units (IU) per day.
+A person only needs about 10 minutes of sunlight exposure for an adequate dose of vitamin D; then it's important to apply sunscreen.
+People who do not consume dairy products and who do not receive direct exposure to sunlight regularly should consider taking supplemental vitamin D. The recommended intake of Vitamin D for college students is 600 international units (IU) per day.
 Despite research suggesting that higher intakes of vitamin D may be protective against a variety of diseases, intakes above 2000 IU per day can result in vitamin D toxicity.
 Both multivitamin supplements and calcium supplements with vitamin D are available at the pharmacy in Health Services

 Iron-fortified breads and cereals, dark green vegetables (e.g. spinach and broccoli), dried fruits, prune juice, blackstrap molasses, pumpkin seeds, sesame seeds, and soybean nuts are good plant sources of iron.
 Consuming foods high in vitamin C, such as citrus fruits or juices, tomatoes, and green peppers helps your body absorb iron from these plant sources.
 Cooking food in iron pots and pans will also add to your iron intake.